Purdue-CS193/homework-0-szeans/index.md

+# CS 193 Homework 0
+- Access to upperclassmen with superior experience and knowledge
+- Provides a way to learn practical skills
+- Connect with fellow classmates in CS/DS

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to **maintain** and **preview** the content for your website in Markdown files.